“EFP has proved to be a great platform for Icelandic films and filmmakers.“

 The Icelandic Film Centre hosts and supports film festivals in Iceland and arranges film weeks, seminars and other film events in Iceland.
 It acts as information centre for Icelandic filmmakers, disseminates information about Icelandic films internationally and gathers documentation, literature and research about Icelandic films.

-The Icelandic Film Centre promotes Film-in-Iceland.org about the Icelandic governments’tax rebate programme that allows 20% tax reimbursements for film and TV production costs incurred in Iceland.
+The Icelandic Film Centre promotes Film in Iceland about the Icelandic governments' tax rebate programme that allows 25% tax reimbursements for film and TV production costs incurred in Iceland.

 The Icelandic Film Centre is an autonomous body under the auspices of the Icelandic Ministry of Education, Culture and Science.